 - You are brining the meat with more of its own juices.

-- It is easier to get a nice browned, crusty seared in bark using a dry brine.
+- It is easier to get a nice browned, crusty seared bark using a dry brine.

 - It takes away the guesswork on how much salt was absorbed.

-- For poultry, it creates a much more crisp skin.
-Wet brining softens the skin.
+- For poultry, it creates a much crisper skin.
+Wet brining softens the skin and makes it rubbery.

 Dry Brine Cons